WEEK 8- Engagement Introduction (Flow activity)

 Flow is the peak experience of engagement- it is the feeling of being “in the zone”, or “fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity” (Csikszentmihalyi, 2013).
 In a flow state, we tend to have intense and focussed concentration, and can often lose track of time.
 A flow experience causes a cascade of neurochemicals- norepinephrine, dopamine, endorphins, anandamide and oxytocin- to be released into our brain (Kotler, 2015).
 This is the most potent concoction our brain can develop- a natural high.
 It makes us feel good.
 Not only that, these experiences are performance enhancing.
 Creativity has been shown to increase 500-700% in a flow state.
 We tend to take in more information faster, link together related ideas more readily, (allowing us to synthesise at a higher level) and also connect different ideas more readily, (which improves our lateral thinking) (Kotler, 2015).
 There are 3 main conditions that can lead to flow: Clear goals and purpose; Immediate feedback; and a balance of challenge and skills (Csikszentmihalyi, Abuhamdeh, & Nakamura, 2005).

-Description of Positive Education Practice: Thumb Challenge for Flow
+Description of Personal Wellbeing Practice: Thumb Challenge for Flow

 (Students to face the teacher.
 Teacher to demonstrate)